API Reference

 OpenAPI schema

 The schema is the source of truth for request/response shapes, field names, and enum values.
-It’s public and requires no API key.

 Authentication